element-hq/element-web/README.md

 Development
 ===========

-Before attempting to develop on Ruit you **must** read the developer guide for `matrix-react-sdk` at https://github.com/matrix-org/matrix-react-sdk, which also defines the design, architecture and style for Riot too.
+Before attempting to develop on Riot you **must** read the developer guide for `matrix-react-sdk` at https://github.com/matrix-org/matrix-react-sdk, which also defines the design, architecture and style for Riot too.